 It is common for our hair density to change as we age but this is not necessarily a sign of male pattern baldness

 , especially in your early teenage years.
 A receding hairline

 , thinning hair along the top of the scalp or a thinning crown

 are key signs to look for as male pattern hair loss only affects the top of the head and tends to appear in these distinct areas.

 Whilst it is predominantly found in men from their mid-to-late 20's and 30's upwards, male pattern baldness can develop any time following puberty in those with an active inherited predisposition - which can come from either side of your family, not just your father's side.

 You mention that you hair is currently thick, which is a great sign.
 At this stage you should have little problem with growing your hair.
 Even if you were to develop genetic hair loss later on, this would not significantly impact how long you could grow your hair.
 The hair around the sides and back of your head, from the top of your ears downwards, will remain unaffected, though the hair in the affected areas may appear thinner than the rest, which may not produce the look you want naturally.

 With regards stopping it permanently, there is no cure for male pattern baldness yet, we're sorry to tell you!

-Sometimes known as ‘Propecia’, which was the medication’s first ever brand name, finasteride 1mg is only suitable for medically-appropriate men aged 18 years and over.
+Finasteride 1mg is a prescription medication that is only suitable for medically-appropriate men aged 18 years and over.

-If you feel you are starting to notice other signs of hair loss and would like an assessment in order to receive personalised advice, the best thing to do is to have a consultation either in person or online.
+If you feel you are starting to notice other signs of hair loss and would like an assessment in order to receive personalised advice, the best thing to do is to have a consultation either in person or online, with a hair specialist.
 Time is certainly on your side though so do try not to let the possibility of losing your hair later in life worry you.
-Should you want them, there are options once the condition becomes active - if you aren't one of the lucky ones for whom baldness skips a generation.
+Should you want them, there are options once the condition becomes active - if you aren't one of the lucky ones for whom baldness skips a generation